2020-21 Planning FAQ

 Will there be an additional cost to online courses?

 While some online courses typically charge a delivery fee, the university will waive all online delivery fees for the 2020-21 fall, winter and spring sessions.

 What if I registered for face-to-face classes, but they have been switched to online?

 Course delivery modes (face-to-face, online, hybrid) have been changed for some classes to accommodate classroom capacity limitations and instructor preference.
 Many large lecture classes, for example, will be offered online, but will also include smaller, face-to-face discussion sessions where students can interact with instructors.

 Students who wish to change courses to achieve more face-to-face or online courses, or switch sections of the same course, will have the opportunity to do so in AccessPlus.
 Students may also consult their academic advisor to help with this process.

 What academic support resources will be available?
 How will academic support/learning services be offered?

 Academic Advising: We continue to encourage academic advising appointments to be offered in virtual formats.
-Virtual appointments enhance safety and create greater flexibility for both students and advisers, while also eliminating the need for office cleaning between appointments.
+Virtual appointments enhance safety and create greater flexibility for both students and advisors, while also eliminating the need for office cleaning between appointments.
 Scheduling systems allow students to specifically request virtual or phone appointments if they prefer.

 Career Advising: We continue to encourage career advising appointments to be offered in virtual formats.
 Virtual appointments enhance safety and create greater flexibility for both students and advisors, while also eliminating the need for office cleaning between appointments.

 Learning Communities: We continue to encourage virtual learning community meetings, whenever possible, to enhance safety for students and instructors.
 If face-to-face meetings are warranted, steps should be taken to ensure guidelines are followed related to room capacities, physical distancing, and face coverings.